What Is A Normal Blood Sugar Level And How To Keep It Normal

 There are also risk factors that can raise your risk of having prediabetes and give you blood sugar problems.
 These are the following:

 Constant lack of sleep is never good for the body.
 One reason why is it increases the chances of developing a prediabetic state.
-A loss of sleep can trigger insulin resistance, which is a diabetes precursor.
-When insulin resistance occurs, your cells fail to utilize glucose properly that can result in high blood sugar.
+A loss of sleep can trigger Fat Storing Hormone resistance, which is a diabetes precursor.
+When Fat Storing Hormone resistance occurs, your cells fail to utilize glucose properly that can result in high blood sugar.

 2. Gestational Diabetes